"What we play is life"

 centre of Bristol or in clients’ homes, schools and care homes.

-Once completed the initial assessment, therapeutic goals and objectives
+Once the initial assessment is completed, therapeutic goals and objectives